 Assess their ability to form words.
 Have the pt repeat a simple phrase like, "You can't teach an old dog new tricks," or have them sing, "Happy Birthday to You".

 Assess for difficulty with articulation, phonation, pacing, stuttering, and proper matching of respirations to speech.

 Listen for hoarseness.
 Note slowness or explosiveness.
-Listen for abnormal speech patterns speech or mispronunciation of words due to disturbances of muscular control (also common with intoxicated persons).
+Listen for abnormal speech patterns

 SPEECH DYSFUNCTIONS